 All women are recommended to take prenatal vitamins during pregnancy.
 However, I do not think it is necessary because most of the vitamins sold in stores are not high quality or effective.
 My recommendation is to take spirulina and barley grass juice powder.
 Take about one teaspoon of each every day.
 These healing foods do more for a woman and her baby than any prenatal vitamins do or can offer extra support while you’re on a recommended prenatal.
 If you are going to take a prenatal supplement, try to find one made of whole food ingredients which is as close to the original food source as possible.
 This is what will be most helpful for the baby.
 Some high quality prenatal supplements I like are Innate Response Prenatal and Mary Ruth’s Organic Liquid Multivitamin and Multimineral.
 It would still be helpful to also include the spirulina and barley grass juice powder along with one of these.

 Also, taking one drop of nascent iodine daily, even if you don’t think you have a thyroid condition, can be very helpful.
 Just one drop a day supports a healthy pregnancy and protects the mom and the baby.
 In addition, take one milligram of methylfolate daily or every other day when you’re pregnant.
+Always consult with your doctor about any supplements before taking them during pregnancy.

 During pregnancy it’s best to stay away from taking any supplemental herbs, unless you are working with a trusted and knowledgeable practitioner that has you using herbs for a very specific reason.
 But for the most part, keep the herbs out of your routine or to an absolute minimum.
 A little bit of peppermint tea, nettle leaf tea, or lemon balm tea is generally fine.
 It’s more important to focus on high quality foods as your source of nutrition than too many supplements while pregnant.